TazerFlash/SP_Repository/xor1/readme.md

 This challenge starts with a common encryption idea used, called the XOR.
 XOR works similar to the XOR gate used in Digital system design.
-The logic bascailly is that if theres two similar bits, it returns a 0, and when theres two bits thast are different, it returns 1.
+The logic basically is that if theres two similar bits, it returns a 0, and when theres two bits thast are different, it returns 1.

 For this challenge, we are provided with a string, and each sharecter of the string is to be xor'd with the integer 13.